floroz/go-social/memory-bank/progress.md

 ## Current Status

+- Partial OpenAPI files for "likes" (`like.yaml` for schemas and paths) have been created.
+- An attempt to update `openapi/openapi.yaml` and generate the bundled spec was made.
+- Currently troubleshooting why the "likes" endpoints are not visible in Swagger UI, suspecting an issue with how `openapi/openapi.yaml` references the new partials.
-- The Memory Bank has been initialized and updated to reflect the current project understanding and narrowed scope for the "likes" feature.
+- The Memory Bank is being updated to reflect this troubleshooting phase.
-- The next immediate task is to discuss, plan, and define the OpenAPI specification for the "likes" feature.
-Full implementation is deferred.

 ## Known Issues

+- "Likes" endpoints not appearing in Swagger UI after initial spec file creation and bundling attempt.
-- No specific issues identified from the provided context, apart from the "missing feature" of OpenAPI bundle snapshotting.
+- The "missing feature" of OpenAPI bundle snapshotting (longer-term).

 ## Evolution of Project Decisions